 Examination

 A GP may examine the anus and rectal area if piles, a fissure or another obvious local cause is suspected.
-This can feel awkward, but it can be very useful.

 Blood tests